moxystudio/next-with-moxy/docusaurus/docs/welcome/conventions.md

 sidebar_label: Conventions
 ---

-This boilerplate establishes a convention for structuring files that favours co-location of assets and their requesters.

-We also use a naming convention to easily co-locate data files, which we explain further below.
+This boilerplate establishes some conventions that the team executing the project should follow.

 ## Folder structure

+The folder-structure convention favours co-location of assets and their requesters.
+Here's how it looks like:

 ```
 ├── server.js